ZachSchmidt1/Zachary-Schmidt-Profile/index.md

 ### Background

-I was born in Knakakee, IL and grew up on a small family farm where I learned the importance of hard work, integrity, and responsibility from a young age.
+I was born in Kankakee, IL and grew up on a small family farm where I learned the importance of hard work, integrity, and responsibility from a young age.
 I was the Salutatorian for my graduating class at Herscher Highschool where I was involved in many sports and extracirrculars.

+I have an an intership during the summer for each year I have been in college.
+I also have maintenance experience through previous jobs and the farm.